DOI-USGS/ISIS3/README.md

         python $CONDA_PREFIX/scripts/isis3VarInit.py --data-dir=[path to data directory]  --test-dir=[path to test data directory]

     Directions for running rsync to download ISIS3 data can be found [here.](#ISIS3DataDownload) Now everytime the isis3 environment is activated, $ISISROOT, $ISIS3DATA, and $ISIS3TESTDATA will be set to the values passed to isis3VarInit.py.
-This does not happen retroactively, re-activate the isis3 envionment with the following command:
+This does not happen retroactively, re-activate the isis3 envionment with one of the following commands:

-        #Depending on your OS, you may need to use conda activate isis3 instead
+        for Anaconda 3.4 and up - conda activate isis3
-        source activate isis3
+        prior to Anaconda 3.4 - source activate isis3

 ### Operating System Requirements